Welcome to the Addleshaw Goddard's November 2024 International Arbitration Group Newsletter

 Improvement came in March 2022, when the new DIAC Rules replaced the 2007 version.
 The 2022 rules expressly grant the arbitral tribunal the power to make an award which included, "the fees of the legal representatives and any expenses incurred by those representatives, together with any other party’s costs as assessed and determined by the Tribunal."
 (Article 36.1).

 However, and within only a few weeks of the Dubai Court of Appeal decision referenced above, the Dubai Court of Cassation found that article 38(1) of the ICC rules did not expressly grant the power to the tribunal to make an award of costs that included the successful party's lawyer's fees (Case No. 821/2023).
 The decision upheld the judgment of the Dubai Court of Appeal that had been issued in the previous year (Case No. 2/2023).
-Given the clear wording of Article 38(1) of the ICC rules it is difficult to reconcile the approach of both the Appeal Court and the Cassation Court on the issue of an award of legal fees made in an ICC rules arbitration.
-The UAE court's strict interpretation of the wording of Article 38(1), which references "legal costs" but does not expressly mention 'lawyer's' or 'attorney's' fees, suggests a certain hostility to international arbitration.
+Given the clear wording of Article 38(1) of the ICC rules it was difficult to reconcile the approach of both the Appeal Court and the Cassation Court on the issue of an award of legal fees made in an ICC rules arbitration.
+The UAE court's strict interpretation of the wording of Article 38(1), which references "legal costs" but does not expressly mention 'lawyer's' or 'attorney's' fees, suggested a certain hostility to international arbitration that had caused concern amongst practitioners in the region.

 Germany